Agent Skills: Git Commit Skill

 2. Stage Changes — Add relevant files (specific or all)

-3. Generate Message — Detect type (feat/fix/refactor/etc.), extract scope from paths, write subject
+3. Generate Message — Detect type (feat/fix/refactor/etc.), extract scope from paths, write subject, and add detailed summary body

-4. Commit — Create commit with HEREDOC and attribution footer
+4. Commit — Create commit with HEREDOC (title + detailed summary + attribution footer)

 5. Verify — Confirm with git status and git log